 Takoyaki is a popular Japanese snack food made of a type of light Japanese pancake batter.
 It is a round, bite-sized ball filled with a small piece of cooked octopus (tako) and pan fried in a special takoyaki pan.
 It is topped with okonomiyaki (Japanese savory pancake) sauce, katsuobushi (dried bonito flakes), and aonori (dried green seaweed).
 Optional toppings include Japanese mayonnaise and beni shoga (red pickled ginger).

 02 of 09

 Futomaki, literally translates to "thick" or "fat" roll.
-It is a very traditional sushi roll that is filled with vegetables such as kanpyo (dried daikon cooked in dashi), cucumber slice or cooked spinach, tamagoyaki (egg roulade), and a sweet dried fish that is dyed a beautiful pink, known in Japanese as sakura denbu.
+It is a very traditional sushi roll that is filled with vegetables such as kanpyo (dried daikon cooked in dashi), cucumber slices, or cooked spinach; tamagoyaki (egg roulade); and a sweet dried fish that is dyed a beautiful pink, known in Japanese as sakura denbu.
 All the ingredients are wrapped in sushi rice and seaweed.

 03 of 09

 04 of 09

 Inari sushi is sushi rice wrapped in ageh or fried tofu, which is cooked in a sweet dashi.
 Sometimes the sushi rice used for this is mixed with five types of vegetables and is known as gomoku sushi.
 These are often a favorite among kids and sometimes referred to as “footballs”.Continue to 5 of 9 below.

 Yaki soba is a popular Japanese pan fried noodle with chicken or beef and stir-fried vegetables such as cabbage, celery, and carrots.
 It is often topped with dried green seaweed or aonori.